 Replies should be sent by 23 April 2018.

-The summary of replies to the questionnaire will be published on this page.
+The replies to the questionnaire are published at the bottom of this page.

-For more details on how your privacy data and contributions will be dealt with please see the attached Privacy statement (302 Kb)
+For more details on how your privacy data and contributions will be dealt with please see the attached document below.